CertiGraph/CertiGraph/CertiGC/papers/codex-experience-report/appel-comments-summary.md

 Suggested handling: use this as the main revision principle.
 Background and proof-task sections should not assume local CertiGC knowledge.

+Resolution note: the introduction now gives a compact operational account of generational collection, `mutable_update`, `forward_remset`, and `do_generation` before these names drive the proof story.
+The proof-task section now opens with the VST/mathematical-layer bridge, explains the main remembered-set variables around the theorem statement, and rewrites the specification-audit discussion to give the natural-language dependency path before listing local source names.

 ### C11.
 DONE.
 Page 2, strikeout